 What to Know About the Black-headed Lapwing in Uganda?

-The Black-Headed Lapwing in Uganda is one of the African Uganda Bird Species seen during Uganda birding watching tours.
-It is also called the Black-headed Plover which is a lapwing bird in a group of largish waders in the family Charadriidae.
+The Black-Headed Lapwing in Uganda is one of the African Uganda bird species seen during Uganda birding watching tours.

 How Does the Black-headed Lapwing in Uganda Look Like?